Amazon announces mega investment of $35 billion in India over next 5 years, US giant eyes AI push | Company Business News

 The Amazon investment plan in India is the e-commerce giant's strongest signal yet that the country remains a key growth market for boosting spends and expand in businesses, even as US President Donald Trump warned US companies of tariffs if they set up businesses in other countries.

-The US e-commerce giant will invest in areas such as artificial intelligence and logistics infrastructure, it said in a statement Wednesday.
-It said the planned outlay, through 2030, will help create an additional 1 million jobs in India.
+The US e-commerce giant said in a statement that it will will invest more than $35 billion in India by 2030 across businesses, including areas such as artificial intelligence and logistics infrastructure.

+“Amazon reiterated its commitment to India and announced that it plans to invest more than $35 billion across all its businesses in the country through 2030, focusing on business expansion as well as three strategic pillars: AI-driven digitization, export growth, and job creation,” the company said.

 (This is a developing story.
 Check back for updates)